Ïã¸ÛÁùºÏ²Ê×ÊÁÏͼ¿â

 Inclusion funding to support Early Years settings

 Early years settings can apply for inclusion funding to contribute towards the support put in place within their setting for children with SEND.
-This, along with the settings responsibilities are set out in the Local Inclusion Fund - Ordinarily Available in Early Years Guidance:
+Details can be found about the funding and how settings can apply can be found on the web page Early Years Inclusion Supplement Funding.

 The key person or SENCO should discuss the funding they are accessing with you, so you are fully informed as to how they will be using the funding to meet the needs of your child.
 This funding can be used to increase staff ratios, or to purchase resource or SEND training.